 She actually commented “you’ve got no fear then” too.… I did very well and was a good girl and kept my mouth shut.
 What I wanted to say was “fear, why would I fear the most natural thing our body goes through to create life, a positive and amazing miracle as women we are given”.

 Rang midwives this morning as they are due out and I really didn’t want to be pushed as i had been towards induction.
 The lady I spoke to was very reassuring.
 I explained I why I would rather not have to deal with that midwife again.
 She said the midwife coming out to me today has similar views, it is completely my decision and I shouldn’t feel pressured.
 Has calmed me down from a bit of a wobbly morning.

-I would strongly suggest any women who is being told/suggested to have induction reads the AIMS Induction Book, available on their website, in a paper and kindle version (and I have a copy), asks a lot of questions, using the BRAIN acronym and makes an informed decision as to whether it is the right path for you, your family and your baby.
+I would strongly suggest any women who is being told/suggested to have induction reads my blog post and book review Inducing Labour – Making Informed Decisions and reads the Dr. Sarah Wickham book linked in it (I have 2 copies), asks a lot of questions, using the TBRAIN acronym and makes an informed decision as to whether it is the right path for you, your family and your baby.